HibouDevv/hiboubonkbot/README.md

 # HibouBot

-## This is a bot for Bonk that features aimbot, dodgebot, and other capabilities.
+## This is a bot for Bonk that features aimbot!